-The following workshops have been developed and standardized in partnership with outside agencies and can be presented by Alberti Center staff.
+The following workshops have been developed and standardized in partnership with outside agencies and can be presented by members of the Alberti Center team.
 If you are interested in any of these workshops, or have questions or specific needs, please contact email@example.com.
-We are also an approved provider of the New York State Education Department's Dignity for All Students Act (DASA) training.
+We are also an approved provider of the New York State Education Department (NYSED) Dignity for All Students Act (DASA) training.

 In this 1-day workshop participants will learn how to establish and sustain comprehensive school safety efforts that attend to both physical and psychological safety.
 The workshop addresses critical components needed to develop, exercise, and evaluate safety and crisis teams and plans and conduct building vulnerability assessments.
 The model also integrates school personnel and community provider roles in providing school-based crisis preparedness and response activities.
 Additional topics addressed also include media/social media, communication, reunification, students with special needs, culture, and memorials.
 After this workshop, participants will be better prepared to improve their school’s climate, student resilience, and crisis response capabilities of school personnel.
 With updated research and strategies, this workshop makes a clear connection between ongoing crisis prevention, mitigation, protection and response.